1917 Half Dollar Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 The Easy Way to Know Your 1917 Half Dollar Value

 This grading difficulty matters significantly for value.
-Your 1917 half dollar could be worth hundreds in lower grades or reach $17,118 for premium MS-66 condition—accurate assessment is essential.
+A 1917 half dollar could be worth $25 in lower grades or reach tens of thousands of dollars in a premium MS-65 or higher grade — accurate assessment is essential before buying or selling.

-For preliminary assessment before investing in professional grading services, our CoinValueChecker App provides instant grade estimation and value detection to help identify potential treasures.
+For preliminary assessment before investing in professional grading services like PCGS (Professional Coin Grading Service) or NGC (Numismatic Guaranty Company), our CoinValueChecker App provides instant grade estimation and value detection to help identify potential treasures.

 CoinValueChecker APP Screenshot